vijaypertly/wps-wc-afr/readme.txt

 = What is the minimum requirement for this plugin? =

-Active installed Woocommerce
+Wordpress 3.9, Woocommerce 2.3.0

 = What are the Wordpress Versions tested in order to use this plugin? =

+Wordpress Versions - Woocommerce Versions
+3.9                - 2.3.0
+4.0                - 2.3.13
+4.1                - 2.4.12
-4.2
+4.2                - 2.4.12
+4.3                - 2.4.12
+4.4                - 2.4.12

-= For Whom this plugin is used for? =
+= For whom this plugin is useful? =

-Woocommerce powered shopping sites
+Woocommerce powered shopping sites losing customers who add a product to cart and abandon it feeling high price on product or due to shipping charges.
+They can retain such customers by sending emails with special offers using this plugin.

 == Screenshots ==